 Does this sound like something you would be interested in?
 If so, please sign up to be a Beta tester and get started.
-You need to be running the latest version of WordPress in addition to having the regular Jetpack installed, activated, and also updated to the most recent version.
+You need to be running the latest version of WordPress in addition to having Jetpack installed, activated, and updated to the most recent version.

 Anyone can help translating Jetpack.
 You can suggest new strings here.

 You can find out more about how GlotPress works here.